-Eunice Sibiya, head of consumer education at First National Bank (FNB) points out that there are several warning signs for if you have taken on too much debt.
-These include skipping repayments, borrowing money to pay off debts, as well as using your credit card to purchase essential items.
+Eunice Sibiya, head of consumer education at First National Bank, points out that there are several warning signs that indicate you’ve taken on too much debt.
+These include skipping repayments, borrowing money to pay off debts, and using your credit card to purchase essential items.

 How much should you spend on your debt?

-Graham Knight, a financial consultant at Alexander Forbes Financial Services agrees, stating: “The general rule is no more than 30% of your salary should go [towards] repaying your big debts [such as a] house and car.
+“The general rule is that no more than 30% of your salary should go towards repaying your big debts, such as a house and car.
 This, however, can be difficult to achieve.
-The debt that should be avoided is credit card and personal loan debt.
-The interest charged [is] usually more than 20% per annum.”
+The debt that should be avoided includes credit card and personal loans.
+The interest charged is usually more than 20% per annum.”

-However, Knight adds: “As a rule of thumb I wouldn’t dedicate more than 50% of my salary to debt.
-Unfortunately most consumers are dedicating nearly 90% of their salary to debt repayments.
+Knight adds, “As a rule of thumb I wouldn’t dedicate more than 50% of my salary to debt.
+Unfortunately, most consumers are dedicating nearly 90% of their salary to debt repayments.
 This leaves no room to invest and save money.”

-Experian credit bureau also agrees that credit repayments should be kept between 20% and 30%.
-It provides the example, if you earn R5 000 per month, you should keep your monthly credit repayments to within R1 000 and R1 500.
+Experian credit bureau notes, as an example, “If you earn R5,000 per month, you should keep your monthly credit repayments to within R1,000 and R1,500.”

 Speaking to your credit providers

-“If you are unable to make payment [to your credit provider] due to unforeseen circumstances, call or write a letter to explain your situation and make alternative arrangements to pay what you owe.
-Ignoring letter of demands or summons will have a serious reflection on your credit profile,” highlights Experian.
+Experian cautions, “If you are unable to pay your credit provider due to unforeseen circumstances, call or write a letter to explain your situation and make alternative arrangements.
+Ignoring letters of demand or summons will have a serious impact on your credit profile.”

-Desai agrees, stating: “If you have financial difficulties, speak to those you owe money to.
-They will be more understanding if they see you have a plan and are prepared to make sacrifices and they could possibly assist in rearranging or restructuring your debt.”
+Desai agrees, stating that creditors will be more understanding if they see you have a plan and are prepared to make sacrifices.
+In these instances, they will likely try to assist by rearranging or restructuring your debt.

 Tips for servicing your debt

-Below are some tips to help reduce debt, avoid debt traps, and help you take control of your finances.
+Below are some tips to help reduce debt, avoid debt traps, and take control of your finances.

 - Draw up a list of your expenses and calculate how much you spend.
-Then compare this to your monthly income.
+Compare this to your monthly income.
 Knight suggests arranging your debt in order from the smallest to largest amount.

 - Prioritise your expenses.
-You need to decide what expenses are essentials and which are optional or discretionary.
+You need to decide which expenses are essential and which are optional or discretionary.

 - Consolidate your debt where possible.
-Desai suggests: “Borrow enough from your bank to pay off smaller, more expenses debts in one go.
+Desai suggests, “Borrow enough from your bank to pay off smaller debts in one go.
 This way you’ll save money and then have only one creditor, the bank.”